geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_06_Lab5_Ex1_ProPlus.md

 # Module 6 - Lab 5 - Exercise 1 - Install Office 365 ProPlus

-You are the Enterprise Administrator for Adatum Corporation, and you have Microsoft 365 deployed in a virtualized lab environment.
+You have taken on the persona of Holly Spencer, Adatum's Enterprise Administrator, and you have Microsoft 365 deployed in a virtualized lab environment.
 In this lab, you will perform the tasks necessary to manage a user-driven Office 365 ProPlus installations.
 You will also deploy and configure Office Telemetry components.

 In this exercise you will learn how to download and manage the Office 365 ProPlus suite for an individual user.